SEER Inquiry System - View

 COMMENT: The block F7 shows a microscopic focus of adenocarcinoma with lepidic growth pattern.
 This most likely represents a separate primary tumor since the stapled margins were all negative for involvement.
 This focus measures less than 0.4 cm.

-Histologic type: adenocarcinoma, mixed type (NOS and lepidic type)
+Tumor focality: Most likely two separate primary tumor nodules.
+Histologic type: adenocarcinoma, mixed type (NOS and lepidic type).

-Keep in mind that physicians follow different "rules".
-Even though they are considering this two primaries, the MP/H rules instruct you to code one primary.
+Keep in mind that physicians follow different "rules" to determine the number of primaries.
+Even though the physicians consider this case to represent two primaries, the MP/H rules instruct you to accession one primary.

-We have received quite a few questions about lepidic.
-Below is the general definition that we are providing.
-We will be adding this to the 2015 MP/H revision:
+We have received quite a few questions about the term lepidic.
+Below is the general definition of lepidic that will be added to the next MP/H revision.

 "Lepidic" is a growth pattern meaning that tumor cells are growing along the alveolar septa.
 It is characteristic of bronchioloalveolar carcinoma (BAC), but not diagnostic of it.
 The diagnosis of BAC also requires no stromal, vascular, or pleural invasion.
 Lepidic growth may be seen in other adenocarcinomas, including metastases to lung from other sites.
 It is not considered a type/subtype of adenocarcinoma.
 For lepidic lung neoplasms, code the histology indicated, for example BAC.